benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   one of the main goals of the Reimagine project, and is really complementary to the other Fellows' projects.

-- Some of the nomenclature is still TBC, e.g. code vs tech, arts vs art/music vs creativity, etc. Part of the initial phase of the project will be workshopping these terms to see which ones best resonate with the potential audiences, and also which best capture what _actually_ goes on.
+- Some of the nomenclature is still TBC, e.g. the whole "c/c/c studio" thing, code vs tech, art vs music vs creativity, etc. Part of the initial phase of the project will be workshopping these terms to see which ones best resonate with the potential audiences, and also which best capture what _actually_ goes on.

 - I'm not sure about the [RAPID](#rapid-analysis) part, I'm open to suggestions on what that section might mean in the context of this project.